tylertitsworth/5th-age-srd/Classes/Necromancer.md

 | 7th | 50 ongoing damage on a hit, with fail increments/miss damage of 25. |
 | 9th | 80 ongoing damage on a hit, with fail increments/miss damage of 40. |

+### Spirit Shield

+Close-quarters spell

+Daily

+Quick action

+**Target:** You or a nearby ally

+**Effect:** The target spends a recovery and gains temporary hit points equal to the recovery roll.
+Until the end of the battle, whenever the target is hit by an attack, protective spirits deal negative energy damage equal to the spell level to the attacker.

+#### Champion Feat

+The target makes a save (11+).
+On a success, the recovery is free.

 ### Summon Wraith (5th level+)

 Ranged spell